Birds and Wildlife

 Garden Club Joins Beach Haven Elementary School May 2023

-On Friday, May 5, 2023, the Birds and Wildlife Committee from the Garden Club of LBI met with the 1st grade class from the Beach Haven Elementary School.
+On Friday, May 5, 2023, the Birds and Wildlife Committee from The Garden Club of LBI met with the 1st grade class from the Beach Haven Elementary School.
 Along with their teacher, Jill Fallata, the group created a butterfly sanctuary.
 The students have been learning about the life cycle of butterflies and helped create a shelter in her garden filled with milkweed, parsley and various flowering plants to prepare for the next stages.
 The children were excited to comprehend the use of environmental practices to ensure a good habitat for butterflies.
 It was a wonderful project for the students to understand what an impact they created in their school community.

 Meet the Foxes of the LBI Region